 Bourbon Pecan Pie, made with just a touch of bourbon, molasses, and butter with the flakiest homemade pie dough is a favorite anytime of year.

-Oh it’s been one of those weeks.
+Oh, it’s been one of those weeks.
 I’m not sure if it’s the change in season, the stormy weather or if I’m coming down with a little something.
 I just seem to be running in circles, not accomplishing what I’ve set out to do.
 Do you know what I mean?

 One thing I have going for me is this Bourbon Pecan Pie.
 Finally, something worked!
-But before we talk pie, I’ve got a few pics to share with y’all from our California trip.
+But before we talk pecan pie, I’ve got a few pics to share with y’all from our California trip.

 Rob and I headed out to California late last month, for a bit of birthday celebration and get-a-way.
 First to San Fran to say a quick hello to the gorgeous bridge and environs and to meet Kelly at the famed Tartine Bakery.
 Have you been?
-It was such a delight to meet Kelly, who’s blog I discovered last year, for the first time.
+It was such a delight to meet Kelly, whose blog I discovered last year, for the first time.
 We sipped wine and champagne over some outrageous hot pressed sandwiches, I’m determined to recreate for y’all because I know you love sandwiches, and chatted for as long as possible, but not long enough.